AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Methods.md

 in Supplemental Material S3.
-Once the records are downloaded and acquired, the framework merges them into a single database, resolving duplicates and different formatting between sources, ordering the records by simple query term frequency (“simple ordering”), putting the most likely relevant records on top.
-The output is an “Annotation file.”
+Once the records are downloaded and acquired, the framework merges them into a single database, resolving duplicates and different formatting between sources.
+The records are ordered according to the frequency of the positive terms (e.g., not preceded by a *N**O**T* modifier) of the query appear in the title and abstract (“simple ordering”); this approach is a modification of Wallace et al. (2010).
+The final output is an “Annotation file” with all the record’s info and its label when present´.

 A first initial set of manually labelled records is needed to start the automatic classification.
 We suggest manually label the first 250